Beyond Efficiency: Why Value, Not Speed Alone, Should Drive Operations

 Effectiveness Comes First Because the Customer Decides What Matters

 That sounds obvious, but companies forget it all the time.
-A product can be redesigned to reduce complexity, use fewer components, shorten assembly time, or lower direct labor.
+A product can be redesigned to reduce complexity, use fewer components, shorten assembly time or lower direct labor.
 On paper, that looks responsible.
-It may even be presented as innovation.
-But if the redesign removes durability, convenience, aesthetics, features, or performance characteristics customers actually care about, then the company has not improved the product.
+But if the redesign removes durability, convenience, aesthetics, features or performance characteristics customers actually care about, then the company has not improved the product.
 It has cheapened it.
-Internally, the process may now be more efficient.
-Externally, the customer may see less value.

 Operations people are supposed to improve systems, but the system only matters because it exists to create a product or service someone wants.
-Once that relationship is forgotten, improvement efforts become inward-looking.
-The business starts optimizing around what is easiest for itself instead of what is most valuable to the market.
+Once that relationship is forgotten, improvement efforts become inward-looking — optimizing around what is easiest for the business instead of what is most valuable to the market.

-The better mindset is to ask a harder question before every major process or product change: does this improve the customer's experience, preserve it, or quietly erode it?
-That question should sit at the center of design reviews, cost reduction initiatives, value engineering efforts, automation projects, and layout decisions.
-If the answer is unclear, the company should slow down and find out.
-Efficiency without clarity is how firms damage themselves while calling it progress.
+The better mindset is to ask a harder question before every major process or product change: does this improve the customer's experience, preserve it or quietly erode it?
+That question should sit at the center of design reviews, cost reduction initiatives, value engineering efforts, automation projects and layout decisions.

 Productivity Means More Than Producing More